Tylarobson/Tylarobson.Tytans-Website/README.md

   # Testing

   When testing this website i wanted to make sure that it runs on all browsers and that everything works on the website such as embeded links, content and images.
+Making sure that the website is responsive to fit to a desktop and mobile devices, by doing this the code has to be implimented for the sies of the different screens that the website can be viewed on.

  # Browsers it supports:
         Google Chrome